 Wall-mounted kayak racks are a great way to store kayaks outside.
 They get your kayaks up off the ground and have the added benefit of flipping them over so that moisture can’t accumulate in the cockpit.

-If you choose this solution, make sure you install the rack into the beams of your fence or the framing on a sidewall of your house.
+Make sure you install the rack into the beams of your fence or the framing on a sidewall of your house.

 If you install them into thinner fencing material or drywall, the rack could rip out of the wall with the extra weight of snow or ice in the winter.